Science and religion share a tumultuous history.

 Subsequent to the Age of Discovery, and to the fabrication of 'religion,' Western thought in the nineteenth century recognized the "birth" of other religions: Hinduism, Taoism, Buddhism, and Confucianism; all of which existed much earlier.

+But the 'creation' of religion allowed for the distinguishment of unique bodies of faith.[xviii]
 The nineteenth century, as it represented the emergence of science as an independent entity, also recognized religion as an institution free of science.

 With science and religion both autonomous entities, the urge to perpetuate the existence of conflict between the two became attractive.